 The exact parameters of SysEx messages can also be easily read out using a software like MIDI Monitor.

-Saving sounds to the hard disk
+Storing sounds to disk

 Step Menus: the Curse of the 80s